cheqd/cheqd-node/docs/cheqd-cli/cheqd-cli-identity.md

 P.S. the case with `docker` can be used only for demonstration purposes, cause after closing the container all the data will be lost.
-For production purposes, maybe it would be great to have an image with Ubuntu 20.04 and operator's keys inside.
+For production purposes, maybe it would be great to have an image with Ubuntu 20.04 and operator's keys inside. where `diddoc.json` - file with DID-Doc in json fromat.